jackiekazil/presentations/201902_PyTN/slides.md

 Source: Huang, Chung-Yuan, Sun, Chuen-Tsai and Lin, Hsun-Cheng (2005).

 Note:
-* Small-world - 6 degrees of separation; Stanley Milgram experiment
+* Small-world - 6 degrees of separation
+* Stanley Milgram experiment 1969
+* Milgram is also known for shocking obience experiments like you may have see in Ghost busters
 * Kevin Bacon
 * Scale free - internet; rich get richer